 Because of the current high demand for drilling rigs we are experiencing some difficulty in hiring and retaining all of the rig crews we need.
 In response to our labor difficulties, we implemented longevity pay incentives in 2004 and increased wages in some of our drilling areas that had not already received pay increases in 2004, at the end of the second quarter of 2005.
-We also increased wages in one of our divisions starting in the second quarter of 2006.
+We also increased wages in one of our divisions starting in the second quarter of 2006 and again, at the end of the second quarter for all but two of our divisions.
 To date, these efforts have allowed us to meet our labor requirements.
-However, if current demand for drilling rigs continues, shortages of experienced personnel may limit our ability to operate our drilling rigs at or above the 98% utilization rate we achieved in the first quarter of 2006.
+However, if current demand for drilling rigs continues, shortages of experienced personnel may limit our ability to operate our drilling rigs at or above the 98% utilization rate we achieved in the first six months of 2006.

 We currently do not have any shortages of drill pipe and drilling equipment.
-Because of the potential for shortages in the availability of new drill pipe, at March 31, 2006 we have commitments to purchase approximately \$19.9 million of drill pipe and drill collars in 2006.
-We have committed to purchase \$5.1 million of additional rig components for the construction of new drilling rigs.
-We have also committed \$15.2 million for the purchase of two new drilling rigs with \$4.6 million paid prior to March 31, 2006 and the remainder due at delivery.
-The first of these drilling rigs should be operational by May 2006, and the second drilling rig is expected to be placed into operation in June 2006.
-We are also constructing another drilling rig which should be place in service in July 2006.
+Because of the potential for shortages in the availability of new drill pipe, at June 30, 2006 we have commitments to purchase approximately \$14.4 million of drill pipe and drill collars in 2006 and we have also committed to purchase \$4.9 million of additional rig components.
+We are also constructing another drilling rig which should be place in service in the third quarter of 2006.

-In April 2006, we committed to purchase two drilling rigs for delivery in September and October of 2006 for a total of \$6.2 million.
-We paid \$1.2 million or 20% at the time of the commitment and have agreed to pay an additional 30% at the anticipated inspection date in mid-June with the remainder payable at delivery.
+In April 2006, we committed to purchase major components to construct two drilling rigs for a total of \$6.2 million.
+The first rig should be placed into service in the first part of November 2006 and the second rig should be placed into service in the first part of December 2006.
+We paid \$1.2 million or 20% at the time of the commitment and have agreed to pay an additional 30% at the anticipated inspection date in August with the remainder payable at delivery late in the third quarter.

 Most of our contract drilling fleet is targeted to the drilling of natural gas wells so changes in natural gas prices have a disproportionate influence on the demand for our drilling rigs as well as the prices we can charge for our contract drilling services.
-In March 2006, our average dayrate for the 111 drilling rigs that we owned was \$17,541 with a 98% utilization rate.
-In the first quarter of 2006 our average dayrate was \$17,122 per day compared to \$10,253 in the first quarter of 2005.
-The average number of drilling rigs used was 108.6 (98%) in the first quarter of 2006 compared to 99.3 (98%) in the first quarter of 2005.
-Based on the average utilization of our drilling rigs during the first quarter of 2006, a \$100 per day change in dayrates has a \$10,860 per day (\$4.0 million annualized) change in our pre-tax operating cash flow.
+In June 2006, our average dayrate for the 115 drilling rigs that we owned was \$18,904 with a 98% utilization rate.
+In the first six months of 2006 our average dayrate was \$17,870 per day compared to \$10,782 in the first six months of 2005.
+The average number of drilling rigs used was 109.5 (98%) in the first six months of 2006 compared to 99.8 (98%) in the first six months of 2005.
+Based on the average utilization of our drilling rigs during the first six months of 2006, a \$100 per day change in dayrates has a \$10,950 per day (\$4.0 million annualized) change in our pre-tax operating cash flow.
 We expect that utilization and dayrates for our drilling rigs will continue to depend mainly on the price of natural gas and the availability of drilling rigs to meet the demands of the industry.